-Concerts with major orchestras and solo recitals have brought Bejun Mehta to the leading concert venues, where he tours his award-winning CD programs and performs repertoire ranging from Baroque to contemporary music.
-He is a frequent guest at the Amsterdam’s Concertgebouw, London’s Wigmore Hall, the Konzerthaus Wien and the Wiener Musikverein, Carnegie and Zankel Hall in New York, Brussel’s Palais des Beaux-Arts, Palau des Arts in Valencia, Madrid’s Teatro de la Zarzuela, Cité de la Musique in Paris, Munich´s Prinzregententheater, Berlin’s Konzerthaus, the Rudolfinum in Prague, and the festivals of Edinburgh, San Sebastian, Verbier, Schleswig-Holstein, and the BBC Proms in London.
+Concerts with leading orchestras as well as numerous solo recitals led Bejun Mehta to the major concert halls, where he presents his award-winning CD programs and repertoire ranging from Baroque to contemporary music.
+He is a regular guest at the Amsterdam Concertgebouw, the Wiener Musikverein, Carnegie and Zankel Hall in New York, the Palais des Beaux-Arts in Brussels, the Cité de la Musique Paris and the festivals in Edinburgh, Verbier, Schleswig-Holstein and the BBC Proms in London.

-On television, Bejun Mehta has been profiled by CBS 60 Minutes II, A & E, Arte, ARD, ORF 2, and TW-1.
-He holds an honor’s degree in German literature from Yale University and makes his home in Berlin and New York City.
+Television portraits of Bejun Mehta were broadcast on CBS 60 Minutes II, A & E, Arte, ARD and ORF 2, among others.
+Bejun Mehta holds a degree in German Literature from Yale University and lives in Berlin and New York.

 Changes or cuts require coordination with the KünstlerSekretariat am Gasteig.
 Please do not use older material.